marcellocostamagna/HSR-Paper-repository/README.md

 hsr -v
 ```

-It should appear the info: `hsr 0.1.0`(TODO: check it & update it).

 ### Run experiments

 This repository includes several folders containing data and scripts to reproduce the results presented in the HSR paper[TODO:link to paper].